fhsjaagshs/crosscourse/README.md

     PORT=3000 dist/build/crosscourse/crosscourse

 It takes the ENV variable `PORT` to determine which port it runs on.
+Useful for Heroku

 ### The Protocol